Blog 91: What are attribution models, and why are they necessary?

 How does it work?

-Attribution models analyse different parts of the buyer’s journey to assign credit to different touchpoints (refer blog 16 for more on customer journey map).Touchpoints that receive the highest credit are touchpoints to focus on.
+Attribution models analyse different parts of a buyer’s journey to assign credit to various channels or touch-points (refer blog 16 for more on customer journey map).
+Channels or touch-points receiving the highest credit are the ones to focus on.
 As they drive most conversions.

 Types of attribution models

 There are two main categories: single-touch and multi-touch.
 In single-touch attribution models, one channel or touchpoint gets all the credit for the conversion.
-In multi-touch models, credit is shared across several touchpoints.
+In multi-touch models, credit is shared across several touch-points.

 A. Single-touch attribution models